Projects in ERPLY Books

 - Real estate company:

-- Every building can be tracked as a separate project.
+- Track every building as a separate project.

 In ERPLY Books, you can group similar projects into project group.
 That makes managing and finding project groups easy.
 Purchase invoices can be linked with project groups.
 In addition, project groups can also be chosen in different reports like in balance sheet, Income sheet, general ledger, journal report, manual journal, in customer and supplier reports etc. Click on the arrow in “Project” cell to make choice.